Neck Lift Austin

 Neck Lift Overview

-A neck lift includes any procedure to rejuvenate the neck by removing excess skin and fat and tightening underlying muscles where applicable.
+A neck lift includes any cosmetic surgery procedure to rejuvenate the neck by removing excess skin and fat and tightening underlying muscles where applicable.
 Like a face lift, there are significant artistic options available to achieve a desired goal.

 A full neck lift involves an incision beneath the chin and others around the ear and in front of the hairline behind the ear.
 Any procedure that offers smaller incisions would be considered a “mini” lift.
 Depending on the quality of your skin and your neck anatomy, your surgeon will make his/her recommendation regarding the type of neck lift that would work best for you.
 In order to ensure total facial harmony, a neck lift is frequently performed in combination with a facelift and eyelid surgery.
 Drains are common in neck lifts.